 Direct Operating Expenses Exclusive of Depreciation and Amortization.
 Direct operating expenses for our Petroleum operations include costs associated with the actual operations of our refinery, such as energy and utility costs, catalyst and chemical costs, repairs and maintenance (turnaround), labor and environmental compliance costs.
-Petroleum direct operating expenses exclusive of depreciation and amortization were \$151.4 million for the year ended December 31, 2008 compared to direct operating expenses of \$209.5 million for the year ended December 31, 2007.
-The decrease of \$58.1 million for the year ended December 31, 2008 compared to the year ended December 31, 2007 was the result of decreases in expenses associated with repairs and maintenance related to the refinery turnaround (\$72.7 million), taxes (\$9.4 million), outside services (\$3.3 million) and direct labor (\$1.3 million), partially offset by increases in expenses associated with energy and utilities (\$12.6 million), production chemicals (\$5.6 million), repairs and maintenance (\$3.5 million), insurance (\$2.5 million), rent and lease expense (\$1.1 million), environmental compliance (\$0.9 million) and operating materials (\$0.8 million).
+Petroleum direct operating expenses exclusive of depreciation and amortization were \$151.4 million for the year ended December 31, 2008 compared to direct operating expenses of \$209.5 million for the year ended December 31, 2007 was the result of decrease of \$58.1 million for the year ended December 31, 2008 compared to the year ended December 31, 2007 was the result of decreases in expenses associated with repairs and maintenance related to the refinery turnaround (\$72.7 million), taxes (\$9.4 million), outside services (\$3.3 million) and direct labor (\$1.3 million), repairs and maintenance (\$3.5 million), insurance (\$2.5 million), rent and lease expense (\$1.1 million), environmental compliance (\$0.9 million) and operating materials (\$0.8 million).
 On a per barrel of crude throughput basis, direct operating expenses per barrel of crude throughput for the year ended December 31, 2008 decreased to \$3.91 per barrel as compared to \$7.52 per barrel for the year ended December 31, 2007 principally due to refinery turnaround expenses and the related downtime associated with the turnaround and the June/July 2007 flood and the corresponding impact on overall crude oil throughput and production volume.